siangernlow/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The list is empty.
+The location list is empty.

     Use case ends.

-**UC11 - View daily statistics**
+**UC16 - View daily statistics**

 **MSS**

-1. User requests to view statistics for that day.
+1. User requests to view statistics of the day.
-2. System shows the statistics for that day.
+2. System shows the statistics of the day.

   Use case ends.